How Does Scoring Work In Lacrosse?

 Two Point Line

 Surrounding both goals in a lacrosse game is a circle with a nine-foot radius, known as the goalie crease.
 The goalie crease is an area that no opposing player is allowed to be in or shoot from.
 If an opposing player scores a goal while having their feet in the crease, the goal will be disallowed.
-However, attacking players are permitted to jump and shoot through the crease.
-Defensive players are allowed to cross through the crease.
+However, attacking players are permitted to jump and shoot through the crease, and defensive players are allowed to cross through the crease.

 Overtime Scoring Rules

 The scoring rules in lacrosse change during the overtime period.
-In overtime, the first team to score a goal is immediately declared the winner, known as “sudden-death.”
+In overtime, also known as “sudden-death,” the first team to score a goal is immediately declared the winner.
 This creates a heightened intensity for both the offense and defense.
 In collegiate play, teams play as many four-minute intervals as necessary to decide the winner with two-minute breaks in between each period.
 In indoor lacrosse, the length of each overtime period is 15 minutes.

 Women’s Lacrosse Scoring Rules